USEPA/power-sector-dev-portal/app/public/content/ggplot/using-the-theme/using-the-theme.md

 tagline: ""
 introTitle: "Introduction"
 introContent: |
-        Welcome!
         This page will demonstrate how the EPA CAPD Data Visualization Style Guide can be integrated into your R visualizations.
-        Through the use of the `{ggcapdthemes}` package and the `theme_capd` function, you can easily customize and standardize your ggplots!
+        Through the use of the `{ggcapdthemes}` package and the `theme_capd` function, you can easily customize and standardize your ggplots.
 introImage: "/assets/images/ggplot/using-the-theme/chart-layout.svg"
 introImgAlt: "An image showing an example line chart with its key elements labeled highlighted in red.
 The key elements of the chart include its title, subtitle, a labeled and titled y-axis, a labeled and titled x-axis, tick marks connecting x-axis labels to their respective points along the axis line, dotted gridlines, and the two labeled lines that represent the data behind the chart."
 sections: